The Dallas Stars faded in the final weeks and again failed to make the playoffs, but there were several positives to take from the 2011-12 season.

 The defense corps looks solid, but might be one more consistent player short.
 Dallas still has plenty of room below the salary cap ceiling and a stable ownership situation, so that could be remedied at any point between now and the 2013 trade deadline.

 A lot of teams' fortunes are tied to good health, but the Stars maybe more so than most.
-There are some intriguing prospects in the system who could help mitigate some of that concern, and the expectation in Dallas is almost certainly a return to the Stanley Cup Playoffs.
+There are some intriguing prospects in the system who could mitigate some of that concern, and the expectation in Dallas is almost certainly a return to the Stanley Cup Playoffs.

 NOTES: The Stars basically have seven top-six forwards, and if everyone is healthy it looks like the captain is the odd guy out.
 Should Ryder not be able to replicate his success from last season, Morrow would be an easy replacement.
 Eakin came aboard in a deal for Mike Ribeiro, and could be ready for regular NHL duty, but he'll face some competition for that spot in training camp.
 Matt Fraser was unheralded before last season, but 37 goals in the American Hockey League will make people take notice.
-More heralded Radek Faksa and Scott Glennie could be in the mix with a strong camp.
+More heralded Radek Faksa and Scott Glennie could also be in the mix with a strong camp.

 That "one player short" idea with the defense corps could be outdated if one of the team's kids wins a spot in the top six.
 Jamie Oleksiak, Brendan Dillon and Patrik Nemeth could help the Stars at some point in the near future.